duzyn/tufte-markdown/sample-handout.md

 contrast.
 We stick to the greyscale for text, reserving color for specific, careful use in figures and images.

-In print, Tufte has used the proprietary Monotype Bembo \sidenote(See Tufte's comment in the \a(Tufte book fonts)(http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000Vt) thread.) font.
+In print, Tufte has used the proprietary Monotype Bembo !sidenote(See Tufte's comment in the !a(Tufte book fonts)(http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000Vt) thread.) font.
 A similar effect is achieved in digital formats with the now open-source